preislet/preislet/README.md

 ### 👋 About Me

-I am a **Bioinformatics student** at Charles University in Prague, with a strong passion for **algorithmic approaches** and analyzing **complex biological data**.
-I have a interest in understanding and applying innovative algorithms to biological problems.
+I am a **Bioinformatics student** at Charles University in Prague, passionate about algorithms, deep learning, and exploring complex data.
+I enjoy applying innovative computational approaches to solve challenging problems.

 ---